What Is GDPR?

 If you want to know more about the personal data we collect in Kentico Cloud, please visit our documentation where you can find the complete list for both user and visitor data.

 Kentico Cloud stores the data in Microsoft Azure storage.
-You can choose to store your project data in a data center in Europe (the Netherlands) or the United States (West Coast).
+You can choose to store your project data in a data center in Europe (the Netherlands) or the United States (East Coast).
 By choosing the location of the data center, your project data and tracked visitor data are stored in the selected area.
 Project data represents all your content created within the Kentico Cloud application.
 You can find more information about the data centers here.

 This does not include the user (meta)data required for the Kentico Cloud service to work, which will always be stored in the data center located in West Europe.
 The reason behind this is that users in Kentico Cloud can work on different projects across multiple data centers.